Skip to main content

 Authorization Type - Select the authorization type - 'OAuth' in case of Asite Integration with DocuSign, or 'API Key' in case of Asite Integration with Adobe Sign.

-In case of 'OAuth' authorization type:
+In the case of the 'OAuth' authorization type:

-In case of 'API Key' authorization type:
+In the case of the 'API Key' authorization type:

 Then select scopes for permissions as required and click 'Save'.

-Once the integration name and its permissions are saved, a new key will be generated and integration key will be listed on the 'Access Tokens' page.
+Once the integration name and its permissions are saved, a new key will be generated and the integration key will be listed on the 'Access Tokens' page.

 You can create independent system tasks which can be executed using workflow triggers without adding them to a complex workflow.